WordPress File and Directory Structure: A Comprehensive Guide

 The index.php file serves as the primary starting point for a WordPress website, acting as the initial file that is accessed when someone visits the site.
 This file is used for bootstrapping, content rendering, and customizations (with respect to the layout, design, and content on the page).

 It’s very important to understand index.php for modifying the homepage or default posts page of your WordPress website.
-However, you’ll be better off using child themes or theme customization options rather than going for index.php file modification.
+However, you’ll be better off creating child themes or theme customization options rather than going for index.php file modification.
 The theme templates help ensure compatibility with future theme updates.

 Understanding the .htaccess, wp-config.php, and index.php means complete control over your WordPress website.
 They can help you customize, troubleshoot, and protect your website (through extensive security implementations).
 You can also optimize the website’s performance and maintain and upgrade it effortlessly.